Local Regulations

 City Requirements

-- Property Maintenance Code: Ensure all properties adhere to the city’s property maintenance code, which includes standards for cleanliness, safety, and structural integrity.
+- Property Maintenance Code Compliance: Ensure all properties adhere to the local property maintenance codes, including cleanliness, safety, and structural integrity.

-- Waste Disposal Regulations: Follow local regulations regarding the disposal of waste materials, including hazardous waste if applicable.
+- Waste Disposal Ordinances: Follow city ordinances regarding the disposal of hazardous materials, including proper segregation and disposal methods.

 State Requirements

-- Occupational Safety and Health Administration (OSHA) Compliance: Ensure all cleaning staff are trained and compliant with OSHA regulations to ensure safety and health standards are met.
+- Occupational Safety and Health Administration (OSHA) Standards: Ensure compliance with OSHA regulations for worker safety during cleaning operations.

 Environmental Requirements